hollyschinsky/spotify-browser/module7.md

 configure all the different sizes needed specifically per platform.
 (This will vary depending on platform and version, use this as a general guideline and see the official iOS/Android/MS docs for the latest details.

-The Ionic Framework has a great tool for making this process easy using their icon sizing service.
+The Ionic Framework has a great service called [Ionic Resources](http://blog.ionic.io/automating-icons-and-splash-screens/) to make this process easy.
 You need to provide an image for an icon with a size of 192x192 and another for the splash screen with a size of 2208x2208.
 Ionic provides Photoshop templates you can use as well.
 See [this post](http://blog.ionic.io/automating-icons-and-splash-screens/) for more details on using their tool.